atriskphenology/atriskphenology.github.io/docs/acknowledgements.md

 We have many data contributors and collaborators to thank!

 ## SERDP Team
 Our research was funded by the Department of Defense through the Strategic Environmental Research and Development Program (SERDP, award #RC-2700).
-This project was lead by Dr. Elizabeth Crone, Dr. Cheryl Schultz, Dr. Diane Debinski, and Dr. Sonia Altizer.
+This project was led by <a href="https://ase.tufts.edu/biology/labs/crone/">Dr. Elizabeth Crone</a>, <a href="https://labs.wsu.edu/conservation-biology">Dr. Cheryl Schultz </a>, <a href="https://www.montana.edu/ecology/diane_debinski/">Dr. Diane Debinski</a>, and <a href="https://www.altizerlab.org/">Dr. Sonia Altizer</a>.

 Many were involved in the project as a whole.
 The portion of the team working on this project is Collin Edwards, Chelsea Thomas, Christopher Jason, Kelsey King, and Kaitlyn Glover (is this all?).